dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-19-on-timeouts.md

 - business value of its upstream services and
 - fan-in factor

-_Business risk of a given service = fan-in factor x business value of a service x business value of upstream services_
+_Business risk of a given service = fan-in factor X business value of a service X business value of upstream services_

 That can give you valuable insight into where you should put most of the focus and effort in terms of the resillience and availability.